MicrosoftDocs/power-platform/power-platform/admin/business-applications-availability-china.md

   - PowerApps
   - Powerplatform
 ---
-# Business applications availability in China – operated by 21Vianet in China
+# Power Apps operated by 21Vianet and Power Automate operated by 21Vianet

 ## Overview